mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Law Level almost certainly indicates the presence of a larger, more intrusive police force.
 In some cases, the two go hand-in-hand.

 technology.
-Likewise, soldiers in Ushra’s army might be rotated to TL14 Alekvadin to learn how to use man- portable fusion weapons in a separate cross-training program.
+Likewise, soldiers in Ushra's army might be rotated to TL14 Alekvadin to learn how to use man- portable fusion weapons in a separate cross-training program.
 It is not cost-effective for every soldier